shiwenwang/hosts-revise/README.md

 # github-hosts

-A very simple tool to query github ip addresses.
+A very simple tool to query the real IP addresses of domains which polluted by DNS cache poisoning.

 # Usage